Networks

 },

-Chain ID
+});Chain ID

-field to specify a unique Chain ID for each network.
-Within indexing functions, the context.network.chainId
+Use the chainId field to specify a unique Chain ID for each network.
+Within indexing functions, the context.network.chainId property contains the chain ID of the current event.

-in the cache key for RPC responses.
-To avoid cache issues, make sure chainId
+The indexing engine uses chainId in the cache key for RPC responses.
+To avoid cache issues, make sure chainId always matches the chain ID of the configured RPC endpoint.

 import { createConfig } from "ponder";